 - May: Students and mentors meet at a reception at SSU.

 - Summer: Students work with faculty mentors for at least 4 full-time weeks or the equivalent.
-Students and mentors can schedule this time as they see fit.
+The exact schedule is by arrangement between the individual students and their faculty mentors.

 If you have any questions, please feel free to contact the SHIP program coordinator, Dr. Suzanne Rivoire (email@example.com).

 We will solicit student applications once the list of projects has been finalized.
 Students who are currently high school juniors in schools under the jurisdiction of the Sonoma County Office of Education are welcome to apply.
 The student applications will be sent to eligible high schools and made available online in mid-February.